 2024: Potsdam / Belo Horizonte

-We seek to publish online and in open access as much as we possibly can.
+We are publishing online and in open access as much as we possibly can.

-ReDICo will edit and publish a special issue of the Interculture Journal (spring 2022)
+ReDICo edited and published a special issue of the Interculture Journal in spring 2022.

 Edited open access e-book volumes will be published from all of the three aforementioned E-Co-Conferences.

-On the already existing Glocal Campus, run by the University of Jena, you may find the Digital Interculturality Research Hub, a sustainable and attractive structure for the translocal networking and collaboration of academics and practitioners engaging with the diverse aspects of Digital Interculturality.
-It functions as an information channel, a knowledge pool and a medium for cooperation.
+In the late planning stage is the ReDICo Hub: A sustainable structure for the translocal networking and collaboration of academics and practitioners engaging with the diverse aspects of Digital Interculturality.
+It will function as an information channel, a knowledge pool and a medium for cooperation.
 Everyone interested in collaboration and the broadening of their perspectives upon Digital Interculturality is very welcome to take part, free-of-charge.